naninovel/docs/docs/guide/community-modding.md

 Community modding feature allows players to modify the build, adding their own scenarios and resources, while also having access to the game built-in resources.

-To activate the feature, enable `Enable Community Modding` property in the script's configuration UI accessible with `Naninovel -> Configuration -> Scripts` context menu and [setup local provider](/guide/resource-providers.md#local) for the resources, that should be exposed for modding; make sure local provider's root path is set to default value (`%DATA%`), so it will look for the additional resources under the build directory.
+To activate the feature, enable `Enable Community Modding` property in the script's configuration UI accessible with `Naninovel -> Configuration -> Scripts` context menu and [setup local provider](/guide/resource-providers.md#local) for the resources, that should be exposed for modding; make sure local provider's root path is set to default value (`%DATA%/Resources`), so it will look for the additional resources under the build directory.

 ![Scripts Configuration](https://i.gyazo.com/96630a3a1c592c43f73c47d1bc3bbea1.png)